ryanmcgrath/twython/README.md

 '''
-oauth_token and oauth_token_secret come from the previous step if needed, store those in a session variable or something
+oauth_token and oauth_token_secret come from the previous step if needed, store those in a session variable or something. oauth_verifier from the previous call is now required to pass to get_authorized_tokens
 '''

 t = Twython(app_key=app_key,